trinker/qdap/vignettes/qdap_vignette.md

 <hr>
 ## Acknowledgements

 The qdap package was my first R package and a learning process.
 Several people contributed immensely to my learning.
 I'd like to particularly thank <a href="https://github.com/Dasonk/" target="_blank">Dason Kurkiewicz</a> for his constant mentoring/assistance in learning the R language, GitHub and package development as well as collaboration on numerous qdap functions.
-Thank you to <a href="https://twitter.com/bryangoodrich" target="_blank">Bryan Goodrich</a> for his teaching, feedback and collaboration on serveral qdap functions.
+Thank you to <a href="https://twitter.com/bryangoodrich" target="_blank">Bryan Goodrich</a> for his teaching, feedback and collaboration on several qdap functions.
 Thank you to <a href="https://github.com/hadley" target="_blank">Dr. Hadley Wickham</a> for roxygen2, ggplot2, devtools and GitHub repos which I referenced often.
 I'd also like to thank the many folks at <a href="http://www.talkstats.com/" target="_blank">talkstats.com</a> and <a href="http://stackoverflow.com/questions/tagged/r" target="_blank">stackoverflow.com</a> for their help in answering many R questions related to qdap.

 <hr>